zcdong/Devguide/book/airframes-vtol.md

 All these VTOL configurations have been actively test-flown and are ready to use.
 Ensure to have an airspeed sensor attached to the system as its used by the autopilot when its safe to perform the transition.
 </aside>

+## Key Configuration Parameters

+These configuration parameters have to be set correctly when creating a new airframe configuration.

+  * `VT_FW_PERM_STAB` the system always uses attitude stabilization in hover mode.
+If this parameter is set to 1, the plane mode also defaults to attitude stabilization.
+If it is set to 0, it defaults to pure manual flight.
+  * `VT_ARSP_TRANS` is the airspeed in m/s at which the plane transitions into forward flight.
+Setting it too low can cause a stall during the transition.

 ## Tailsitter

 The [build log](airframes-vtol-caipiroshka.md) contains further detail.